 The Mouse utility allows you to change your pointing device or mouse settings.

 To access the Mouse utility:

-Click Start, Control Panel, Hardware and Sound, and then Mouse, or click the Mouse icon in the Optimize tab of TOSHBIA Assist.
+Click Start, Control Panel, and then Mouse under Hardware and Sound, or click the Mouse icon in the Optimize tab of TOSHIBA Assist.